 operations in 2007 and proceeded to lock out workers in Nanticoke and

-Vale forced 3,500 USW members on strike in three locations, resulting
+forced 3,500 USW members on strike in three locations, resulting in

-"We are see an outpouring of support from around Canada and other parts
+"We are seeing an outpouring of support from around Canada and other

-of the world for the workers in Alma and London that we have rarely
+parts of the world for the workers in Alma and London that we have

-seen in the past," said Neumann.
-"Yet our own government which should
+rarely seen in the past," said Neumann.
+"Yet our own government which

-be standing up for Canadian citizens and workers has been silent."
+should be standing up for Canadian citizens and workers has been

 SOURCE United Steelworkers (USW)